Sick Americans relieved at high court health ruling

 “Even given all of our good circumstances, when you have a child with an expensive condition to treat, you have to have a safety net,” she said.

-Hough’s parents are self-employed and can afford the $1,300 monthly deductible for health insurance.
-But like many parents of older children, especially those with serious medical conditions, they worried about the Supreme Court’s decision.

-“I now know my daughter won’t be denied coverage for a condition she never brought upon herself,” Hough’s mother Libbie said.

 Janine Jones of Placentia, California, suffers from juvenile rheumatoid arthritis and a chronic pain disorder known as fibromyalgia.
-She is on her parents’ insurance, and has been worried about what the court’s decision will mean for her.
+She is on her parents’ insurance now, and has been worried about what the court’s decision will mean for her.

 Jones, 25, is one of the estimated 6.6 million young adults that were allowed to join or stay on their parents’ health insurance because of provisions in healthcare law that have already gone into effect.